Need to Treat Sore Muscles?

-Moreover, these tight muscles can start to perform poorly, limiting our ability to exercise effectively, which can in turn reduce or inhibit potential increases in muscle growth and muscular strength.
+Moreover, these tight muscles can start to perform poorly, limiting our ability to exercise effectively, which can, in turn, reduce or inhibit potential increases in muscle growth and muscular strength.

-Fortunately for us tight muscles are not a death sentence.
+Fortunately for us, tight muscles are not a death sentence.
 There are a number of things we can do to reduce the tension in our muscle tissue.
 This can lead to improved movement, reduced pain, and even improve muscle growth and strength development.

 The following list outlines the 7 best ways to relax and treat sore muscles!

 Now, this may seem like one of the most obvious answers on this list, but that does not make it any less effective!
-Getting deep tissue or remedial massage has the potential to reduce the tension of tight muscles AND break up adhesion in muscle tissue that occur in response to prolonged sedentary activity.
+Getting deep tissue or remedial massage has the potential to reduce the tension of tight muscles AND break up adhesion in muscle tissue that occurs in response to prolonged sedentary activity.

 This can lead to improved flexibility, increased range of motion, better muscle quality, and of course reduced tightness.

-Massage has shown to improve the recovery of damaged muscle tissue, while also making us feel better, immediately after its completion.
+Massage has been shown to improve the recovery of damaged muscle tissue, while also making us feel better, immediately after its completion.
 And more importantly, these changes in tissue quality can last for weeks after the massage!